 Anemia occurs when someone’s blood doesn’t have enough red blood cells in it.
 This creates a situation where the person does not get enough oxygen due to their lack of red blood cells.
 A lack of oxygen is a big deal for many reasons.
 Anemia can cause a number of issues, including fatigue, shortness of breath, or heart palpitations.
 During a dental examination, your dentist will examine your gums.

 Your gums should normally be a pinkish colour.
 If your dentist notices they are paler than they should be, it could be an indicator of anemia.

 HIV & Other Immunosuppressing Conditions

-HIV causes issues with the immune system in patients.
-People with HIV are often seen to suffer from oral thrush.
-This is a fungal infection that healthy people typically have no issue fighting off, but some people with suppressed immune systems struggle.
-Thrush can be seen in patients with dentures, but otherwise, it indicates problems.
-A family dentist in Vaughan will know what to look for.
+HIV and other immunosuppressing conditions cause issues with the immune system in patients.
+People with weak immune systems are more likely to suffer from oral thrush, a fungal infection that healthy people typically have no issue fighting off.
+Thrush is more commonly seen in healthy patients with dentures, but otherwise, it can indicate a problem.

-If someone is frequently purging due to an eating disorder, then they’re going to cause damage to their teeth.
-Stomach acid is very damaging to tooth enamel, and regular vomiting can cause real issues for enamel.
-A family dentist in Richmond Hill will be able to detect this.
+If someone is frequently purging due to an eating disorder they can cause damage to their teeth.
+Stomach acid is very damaging to tooth enamel, and regular vomiting can cause the enamel on your teeth to break down more easily.

 Osteoporosis is a condition that leads to the weakening of bones.
 It’s typically seen in the wrist, hip, or other vulnerable areas.
 Another bone that osteoporosis can cause problems with is the jaw bone.
-If the jaw bone begins to take damage from osteoporosis, it can cause the part of the jaw that the teeth attach to, to be damaged.
-This can cause tooth loss.
-A family dentist in Richmond Hill will identify this quickly.
+If the jaw bone begins to take damage from osteoporosis it can cause teeth to become loose and potentially even fall out.
+Your dentist may be able to spot the development of this condition and recommend you see your doctor for further treatment.